 The Insurance Services Office, Inc. (ISO) is a New Jersey based private corporation that provides a rating system for public protection classifications.
 Fire departments across the nation are rated by ISO to determine a Public Protection Classification (PPC) number on a scale from 1 to 10, with 1 being the very best and 10 representing less than minimum recognized fire protection.
 Most major insurance carriers use the PPC in calculating your fire insurance premiums.
 In general, the price of fire insurance in a community with a good PPC is substantially lower than in a community with a poor PPC.

 The ISO Public Protection Classification (PPC) is a fire risk rating tool that was originally designed in the early 1900’s and is well suited for large commercial buildings in an urban environment.
 The ISO classification schedule is based on communications (911/dispatch) services (10%), water supply (40%), and then specific fire department resources (50%).
 This system, through analysis of all aspects of the Fire District and water supply, determines a fire districts ability to respond to fires and thus is used by many insurance companies to determine the risk and premiums associated with these risks from fire.
-For more information on how the ISO determines Public Protection Classifications, go to ISO’s Public Protection Classification Program. www.isomitigation.com
+For more information check out ISO's website www.isomitigation.com

-Because of the above, many insurance companies, including some of the top rated, now do their own risk analysis to be more responsive in matching the real risk and market conditions and thus do not use the ISO system.
+Due to the limitations of this system, many insurance companies (including some of the top rated) now do their own risk analysis to be more responsive in matching the real risk and market conditions and thus do not use the ISO system.
 The Hoodland Fire District highly encourages individuals to get multiple quotes from ISO and non ISO insurers.
 Doing so has resulted in very competitive rates and significant savings.

 ISO reevaluated Hoodland Fire District #74 in 2020 and has received what is known as a dual rating.
 The two ratings apply to different properties within the fire district boundaries, based on road miles from one of the three fire stations.
 The Public Protection Classification (PPC™) grades for our communities are effective May 1, 2021, and are applied using the following criteria: